lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 This article aims to give an overview about the RDBMS module, describe its propose and give some fine details of usage.

 ## RDBMS Overview
-Lightblue can have its data storaged in different kinds of databases due its flexible plugin-enabled architeture.
+Lightblue can have its data stored in different kinds of databases due its flexible plugin-enabled architeture.
 It just requires the implementation of the business logic to handle the specific data storage.

 To use this module the user must: